DavideFazari/DAAI-Project-4/README.md

 * [trained_models](trained_models) Contains the trained models used in the papers.
 * [createTrainIdLabelImgs](createTrainIdLabelImgs) Contains the function that allow to convert the polygonal annotations of the Cityscapes dataset to images, where pixel values encode ground truth classes.
 * [cityscapesScripts-master](cityscapesScripts-master) Contains the some scripts that were downloaded with the Cityscapes dataset.
-* The Cityscapes dataset This folder is actually empty
+* [CITYSCAPES_DATASET](CITYSCAPES_DATASET) This folder is actually empty but should be filled with 2 folders: "leftImg8bit" and the "gtFine".
-* In this folder were present the "leftImg8bit" and the "gtFine" folders.
 The first contains the RGB images instead the second contains the labels.
+In this repository these 2 folders are not present because they are too heavy (11.6 Gb) and they contains too many elements to be uploaded here.